 3) Optimising urban spaces for greenery and recreation

-There are tremendous opportunities for us to introduce more greenery into our urban landscape.
-We have already developed park connectors to link Singaporeans to major parks, nature sites and housing estates.
+Our urban landscape offers tremendous opportunities for us to introduce more greenery.
+We are developing more park connectors to link Singaporeans to major parks, nature sites and housing estates.

 4) Enriching biodiversity in our urban environment

 Singapore, by virtue of its geographical location, has rich biodiversity.
 To conserve our natural heritage, we will continue to focus on ensuring the health of key species and ecosystems, restoring our natural areas and enhancing our nature reserves.

 We have been successful in increasing the numbers of some native species, including dragonflies, butterflies, hornbills and otters.
 We are committed to continue to reintroduce selected native species into our environment, and extend biodiversity further into the urban landscape to enrich our living environment.

 5) Strengthening capacities in animal and plant health, animal welfare and management

 Through the Animal and Veterinary Service, NParks works closely with partners in the veterinary and animal sectors to strengthen capacities and enhance competencies in animal and plant health, animal welfare and management.

 6) Enhancing competencies of our landscape and horticulture, veterinary and animal industries

 We have been working closely with industry partners to initiate a range of programmes to raise skills standards of industry workers.
 In 2007, we set up the Centre for Urban Greenery and Ecology (CUGE), a national training institution for the landscape industry.
 CUGE has since trained many batches of local workers.
 We will do more to help restructure industry operations, raise industry productivity and seek new solutions in urban greening and conservation through applied research.